Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```

 On startup this location is checked every 10 seconds, but then switches
-to once an hour if successfully.
+to once an hour if successful.
 After a problem, it tries every 10
 seconds again.
-These are the same properties use to decide when to read
+These are the same properties used to decide when to read
 T-Engine configurations, because pipelines combine transformers in the
 T-Engines.